aj-floater/qarm-hack/README.md

 commanding joint angles and implementing their own kinematics and strategies for picking and placing coloured hoops onto stands.

+## Hackathon context

+We only have one physical arm for up to 70 students, so this kit ships with a bespoke simulation environment where you can run, debug, and iterate on your code without queueing for hardware time.
+The brief is to pick and place hoops from fixed locations on the board to their colour-matched stands.
+That can be approached in many ways, and the simulator exposes helper features including:

+1. Importing kinematic objects into the scene.
+2. Adding labels in the viewer (handy while debugging inverse kinematics).
+3. Accurate board geometry plus stand positions to match the real setup.

+The only control interface you have is direct joint-angle commands.
+While you could brute-force a sequence of angles, that is tedious and unrepresentative of industrial pick-and-place workflows.
+We strongly recommend deriving a simple inverse kinematics solution for this arm; it is a valuable robotics skill and straightforward to implement for this mechanism.

 ## Current status

 - `sim/qarm/` contains the URDF and mesh resources for the QArm.